Mobile Menu

 Send fellowship inquiries to Moira Selinka at mselinka@princeton.edu

-• Fall and Spring: fellowship funds will amount to $4,800 per semester.
-Students are expected to work eight weeks per semester during the academic year, for no more than 10 hours per week.
+- Fall and Spring – Fellowship funds will amount to $4800 per semester.
+Students are expected to work 8 weeks per semester during the academic year.
+During the academic year, students may not work more than 10 hours per week.

-Both graduate and undergraduate fellows are also expected attend monthly meetings and present their work at a spring symposium, which will occur off-campus.
+Both graduate and undergraduate fellows are expected to attend monthly meetings and present their work at a spring symposium, which will occur off-campus.

 * For undergraduates: Fellowships are considered as a non-employment resource when awarding federal and institutional aid funds toward the cost of attendance.
 The academic year fellowship amount will be considered as an outside resource when determining federal and institutional aid eligibility.
-The amount of the fellowship will reduce, dollar for dollar, need-based aid funds awarded for the 2023-24 academic year.
+The amount of the Fellowship will reduce, dollar for dollar, need-based aid funds awarded for the 2024-25 academic year.